Cuz77/segmentation-and-conversion-prediction/README.md

 ## Dataset

-The dataset consists of four csv files provided by Airbnb on kaggle ([Boston Airbnb Open Data](https://www.kaggle.com/datasets/airbnb/boston/discussion)).
+The dataset consists of four csv filesfrom by Bertelsmann Arvato Analytics provided by Udacity:

 1. Azdias file contains demographic data for the general population of Germany with almost 400 features and 900 K entries